superbuffers/introduction/README.md

   Back end receives the requests from front end and broadcasts key messages to Aleo chain.
 This part is responsible for ordering, verification, proof generation, and broadcasting transactions.
   Please go to [superbuffer-battleship](https://github.com/superbuffers/superbuffer-battleship) for the build and run guide.
  ### Front End
   Front end mainly presents the battleship game for players.
 Front end needs to execute and show every steps in game.
-This component also needs to generate requests according to players’ actions and transmit it to back end.
+This component also needs to generate requests signed by players according to their actions and transmit it to back end.
   Please go to [ui](https://github.com/superbuffers/ui) for the build and run guide.